By Alex Podlogar

 “I never really had a use for it,” she says.
 “Well, until now.”

-When The Cradle opened last week, Darlind, a Pinehurst Country Club member, “tore the garage apart” to find The Handle.
+When The Cradle opened, Darlind, a Pinehurst Country Club member, “tore the garage apart” to find The Handle.
 It took 50 years, but Pinehurst rekindled what Walter Davis had found most special about the game.

 Darlind Davis can walk a quick nine holes again, shoot scores she perhaps only dreamed of shooting, and carry only the clubs she needs.